Nonlocal doubly nonlinear diffusion problems with nonlinear boundary conditions: Introduction and preliminaries

 for $\lambda>0$; diffusion problems in porous media, where monotone graphs like $p_s(r)=|r|^{s-1}r$, $s>0$, are involved; and Hele-Shaw type problems, which involve graphs like

-Moreover, if $\gamma(r)=0$ in the first problem, then the dynamics are only considered in the nonlocal boundary and we also obtain the evolution problem for a nonlocal Dirichlet-to-Neumann operator as a particular case.
+Moreover, if $\gamma=0$ in problem \eqref{sabore001particularintro01} then the dynamics only appear in the nonlocal boundary and we obtain the evolution problem for a nonlocal Dirichlet-to-Neumann operator as a particular case.
+In addition, the homogeneous Dirichlet boundary condition ($\beta=\{0\}\times \mathbb{R}$) and the Neumann boundary condition ($\beta=\mathbb{R}\times\{0\}$) are also covered.

 Nonlocal diffusion problems of $p$-Laplacian type involving nonlocal Neumann boundary operators have been recently studied in \cite{MST4} inspired by the nonlocal Neumann boundary operators for the linear case studied in~\cite{DR-OV} and~\cite{GL1}.
-Nevertheless, due to the generality of the hypotheses considered in our study, the results that we obtain lead to new existence and uniqueness results for a great range of problems.
+Nevertheless, due to the generality of the hypotheses considered in this study, the results that we obtain lead to new existence and uniqueness results, which do not follow from previous works, for a great range of problems.
 This is true even when the problems are considered on weighted discrete graphs or $\mathbb{R}^N$ with a random walk induced by a nonsingular kernel, spaces for which only some particular cases of these problems have been studied (some references are given afterwards).
-For these ambient spaces and for the precise choice of the nonlocal $p$-Laplacian operator, Problem~\eqref{sabore001particularintro01} has the following formulations (see Subsection~\ref{semrw}, in particular Example~\ref{ejem01} and Definition \ref{boundaryandclosure}, for the necessary definitions and notations):
+For these ambient spaces and for the precise choice of the nonlocal $p$-Laplacian operator, Problem~\eqref{sabore001particularintro01} has the following formulations (see Subsection~\ref{semrw}, in particular Examples \ref{ejem01} and \ref{ejem02}, and Definition \ref{boundaryandclosure}, for the necessary definitions and notations):

 for weighted discrete graphs, and

 for the case of $\mathbb{R}^N$ with the random walk induced by the nonsingular kernel $J$.
 We have detailed these problems with well-known formulations in order to show the extent to which Problems~\eqref{sabore001particularintro01} and \eqref{sabore001bevolparticularintro01} cover specific nonlocal problems of great interest.